(Last Updated on April 17, 2021)

 Unfortunately, sometimes our first instinct isn’t always the right one when it comes to handling these tough seasons.
-I know I usually try fixing things by changing schedules, routines and curricula.
-Or I download new apps, buy new stuff or make a new to-do list to get control of the situation.
+I know I usually try fixing things by changing schedules, routines, or curricula.
+Or I download new apps, buy new stuff, or make a new to-do list to get control of the situation.
 And, of course, I look to bubble baths and chocolate to provide calm amidst the chaos.

 He’ll help guide you as you parent and homeschool your kids.
 He’ll help you prioritize and discern as you plan your calendar and choose resources.
 He’ll help you stand under the weight of your biggest trials and put small burdens in their place.

 Maybe weekly bubble baths are part of a self-care solution for you (woohoo!).
 Or maybe a new curriculum will help you push past some homeschooling roadblocks.
 And maybe a new housekeeping app is the best way for you to get yourself on track.